dillonkearns/elm-pages/docs/FAQ.md

 The secrets you use to resolve that data won't end up on the client-side at all unless you include any sensitive data in your Route Module's `Data` value.
 The automatic serialization we get from the Lamdera Compiler gives us this abstraction for free.
 Before elm-pages v3, the `OptimizedDecoder` abstraction was used to serialize all data involved in resolve the DataSource.
-This would include any secret environment variables that were used along the way, which is way elm-pages v2 had the Secrets API - to ensure that you could use sensitive values without them showing up on the client-side.
+This would include any secret environment variables that were used along the way, which is why elm-pages v2 had the Secrets API - to ensure that you could use sensitive values without them showing up on the client-side.
 Thanks to the Lamdera Compiler, we're able to serialize only the final value for your Route Module's `Data` (not any of the intermediary values), so the user can reason about it more easily and write less code.
 It also improves performance because we serialize the `Data` value in a binary format, reducing the transfer size.